 The Global Scholars Program, Chattanooga State’s academic honors program, will provide you an opportunity to gain a global perspective and awareness through a deeper and more complex, connected, and contextualized college experience.
-The honors faculty at Chattanooga State will challenge you to unlock your personal strengths so you can leverage them to make a difference in the world.
+The honors faculty at Chattanooga State will challenge you to unlock your personal strengths so that you can leverage them to make a difference in the world.